December 2, 2022

 - You find a stand-alone Part D Plan or Medicare Advantage Plan that is less expensive.

-I have several questions regarding my specific circumstances.
+I have several questions.
 Where can I find help?

 Medicare has an online plan finder for health and prescription drug coverage.
-You can click here to contact your state’s health insurance program (SHIP).
-In Massachusetts, the program is called Serving Health Information Needs of Everyone (SHINE).
-Click here to learn more and contact a local SHINE counselor.
+You can here to contact your state’s health insurance program (or SHIP).